IvanDLar/MOVU-Docs/Modules/SA_SuperAdmin/README.md

    - [API Documentation](#api-documentation)
 5. [Technologies and Libraries](#technologies-and-libraries)

+## Introduction

+This README file outlines the delivery of the Super Admin module, which is part of a larger Next.js project.
+The Super Admin features various components and functionalities, including creation of new super admins, approval of new automotive groups, and view billing data of the automotive groups.
+The goal of this document is to provide a comprehensive overview of the project, as well as instructions on how to access and review the delivery components.

 ## User Stories

 The following are the user stories that were developed and fulfilled by this module.
-In the [demo deliverable](./Delivery/Demo.md), there is a more detailed description of how the requirements of each of these stories are met.
+In the [demo delivery](./Delivery/Demo.md), there is a more detailed description of how the requirements of each of these stories are met.

 - [US06 - Manage automotive group sign up requests](https://github.com/IvanDLar/MOVU-Docs/milestone/42)
 - [US62 - Automotive Groups Documentation Application Approvals](https://github.com/IvanDLar/MOVU-Docs/milestone/64)
 - [US05 - Super admin register](https://github.com/IvanDLar/MOVU-Docs/milestone/38)
 - [US25 - Data Privacy](https://github.com/IvanDLar/MOVU-Docs/milestone/7)

-## Introduction

-This README file outlines the delivery of the Super Admin module, which is part of a larger Next.js project.
-The Super Admin features various components and functionalities, including creation of new super admins, approval of new automotive groups, and view billing data of the automotive groups.
-The goal of this document is to provide a comprehensive overview of the project, as well as instructions on how to access and review the delivery components.

 ## Project Structure